finite-sample/pareto-gd/README.md

-# Preventing Regression in Machine Learning: Forgetting-Penalized and Pareto-Aware Training
+# (Don't) Forget About It: Forgetting-Penalized Supervised Learning

 ## Background